 SXSW 2021: 'Here Before', 'Executive Order' | Andrea Riseborough, Taís Araújo | Capsule Reviews

-If you're asking about a thriller set in Northern Ireland, I don't think I've been there before so there's a good chance you'll gather the attention of many just with your location.
+If you're asking about a thriller set in Northern Ireland, I don't think I've been there before.
 Stacey Gregg's directorial and writing feature debut Here Before drops you down to a clouded town to meet a family of three; mother Laura (Andrea Riseborough), father Brendan (Jonjo O'Neill) and their teenage son Tadhg (Lewis McAskie).
 A new neighbouring family moves to the shared semi-detached house and you're introduced to Marie (Eileen O'Higgins), Chris (Martin McCann) and their daughter Megan (Niamh Dornan).
-Laura's family have previously faced a death of their daughter Josie and as Megan starts to describe memories similar to Josie's, some mysteries and secrets begin to unravel.
+Laura's family have previously faced the death of their daughter Josie and as Megan starts to describe memories similar to Josie's, some mysteries and secrets begin to unravel.

 Smileys: Andrea Riseborough, directing, score, ending